What is Stefan Boltzmann’s law?

-Stefan and Boltzmann enunciate a formula about the degree of the radiate temperature of a black body.
+Stefan and Boltzmann enunciate a formula about the degree of the radiated temperature of a black body.

-Formula: The total amount of radiate temperature in a second from a single area of an ideal black body is proportional to the absolute temperature of the fourth power of the object.
+Formula: The total amount of radiated temperature in a second from a single area of an ideal black body is proportional to the absolute temperature of the fourth power of the object.

 If the radiate temperature in one unit of an ideal black body is E and the absolute temperature is T, according to the formula E∝ T4 or E=KT4

 Here, K is a constant, whose value is assumed = 5.7×10-8 W/ T4m2